NextCenturyCorporation/mcs-ingest/scorecard/README.md

   * Impossible actions will be counted from the first attempt.
 * Target object in the field of view (not occluded) but agent does not move toward it
   * After a certain number of frames, not moving toward a visible target object will be counted
-* Looking into the same container repeatedly
-  * If the AI system attempts the same action from a new position, this will not be considered a repeated action

 Some of these are mathematically vague;  for example, the space that the agent moves in is continous, so 'revisit' needs to have a particular distance.
 Below, we discuss the way to count them.